When A Gunman Is In the Building, What Will You Tell the Media?

 GUNS!
 Stop.
 I know it is an inflammatory topic.
 Let’s not go there.
 Is there a shooter in your business or school?
 Focus on that.
 You’ve just received news there’s a gunman in the cafeteria.
 Now what?

 Are you the CEO, principal, or official spokesperson?
 What will you say?
-Are there dead or injured people?
+What about dead or injured people?
 Who?
 Are you legally allowed to say their names?
 Should you?
 How many shooters?
 Former employee or student?
 What triggered the rampage?
 Overwhelmed yet?
 I would be.
 That’s a lot to deal with and this is just the beginning.

 You weren’t hired to do this.

 You were hired to announce good news.
+Great cross country victories, chess team triumphs, National Merit Scholars.
 You were hired to lead the business or school into a better future.
 But here you are with a tragedy in motion and you’ve got to talk about it.

 The fact is, you were hired to do this.
 You were hired to lead through good and bad times.
 You are also the person who gets stuck with announcing bankruptcy, hurricanes, internal scandals, abuses of power, and so on.